stakeme-team/story-validators-race/wave-2/submissions/Mrmil/submission-general-task-1.md

 <H1>Introducing the Story Validator Installation Script</H1>

-<H3>A powerful yet simple tool designed to set up and manage your Story validator node effortlessly.
-With just a few commands, you can easily install, configure, and maintain your node, ensuring smooth operation at all times.</H3>
+<p>A powerful yet simple tool designed to set up and manage your Story validator node effortlessly.
+With just a few commands, you can easily install, configure, and maintain your node, ensuring smooth operation at all times.</p>

 <H2>Features:</H2>
 <ul>